Plyraa/bilge_llm_benchmark/README.md

 - Gemini 1.5 Flash
 - Llama 3.1 7B

-To evaluate BİLGE on those models, we propose a script (complete-llm-evaluation.py) too!
+To evaluate BİLGE on those models, we propose a script (complete-llm-evaluation.py).

 To run the script, you will need to install needed libraries and API keys.
-We are using Groq for Llama 3.1 7B.

 ```
 pip install requirements.txt